trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 85_eu.md

 2. Headings [8501](/headings/8501) to [8504](/headings/8504) do not apply to goods described in heading [8511](/headings/8511), [8512](/headings/8512), [8540](/headings/8540), [8541](/headings/8541) or [8542](/headings/8542).
 However, metal tank mercury arc rectifiers remain classified in heading [8504](/headings/8504).

-3. For the purposes of heading [8507](/headings/8507), the expression ‘electric accumulators’ includes those presented with ancillary components which contribute to the accumulator’s function of storing and supplying energy or protect it from damage, such as electrical connectors, temperature control devices (e.g., thermistors) and circuit protection devices.
+3. For the purposes of heading [8507](/headings/8507), the expression 'electric accumulators' includes those presented with ancillary components which contribute to the accumulator's function of storing and supplying energy or protect it from damage, such as electrical connectors, temperature control devices (e.g., thermistors) and circuit protection devices.
 They may also include a portion of the protective housing of the goods in which they are to be used.

 4. Heading [8509](/headings/8509) covers only the following electromechanical machines of the kind commonly used for domestic purposes: